PriyanshuDangi/Surr/memory-bank/implementation-plan.md

 - Install Socket.IO server package in `server/`
 - Install cors middleware for cross-origin requests
 - Install nodemon as dev dependency for auto-restart during development
+- Install prettier for code formatting and linting

 **Test:** Run `npm install` successfully and verify all packages appear in `package.json`.